 Inspira’s Approach to Breast Biopsy

 Your care team may recommend a breast biopsy if your radiologist detects a suspicious lump or apparent growth.
-While this doesn’t necessarily mean you’re at risk for cancer—in fact, the National Breast Cancer Foundation reports that 80 percent of women who have a breast biopsy do not have breast cancer—a biopsy is one of the most accurate ways to determine if a malignancy/cancer is present.
+While this doesn’t necessarily mean you’re at risk for cancer.
+In fact, the National Breast Cancer Foundation reports that 80 percent of women who have a breast biopsy do not have breast cancer.
+However, a biopsy is one of the most accurate ways to determine if a malignancy/cancer is present.
 As with all types of cancer, early detection greatly increases your chance of a complete recovery.

 At Inspira, we use advanced techniques to ensure the biopsy process is as quick, and non-invasive as possible.
 We understand that awaiting results can be stressful.
 When screening reveals the need for a biopsy, we offer quick appointments and our radiologists reach out within 48-72 hours with feedback.
 In some cases, results can be revealed on the same day that your biopsy is performed.